kukuruza/shuffler/README.md

 - "p": "passenger".
 Sedans, hatchbacks, sport cars, SUVs, etc. NOT pickups, NOT taxis.
 - "t": "truck".
 Commercial trucks, UHauls, etc. NOT pickups.
 - "v": "van".
 Commercial vans, normally with no windows.
-- "t": "taxi".
+- "c": "taxi".
 Any car labelled as taxi (can be yellow, green, black, etc.)
 - "b": "bus".
 In-city or inter-city buses, school buses.
 - Space key: Anything ambiguous, as well as motorbikes, bicycles, street-cleaning cars, construction cars that can not be called trucks, etc
 - Del key: delete the label